Crete's Culinary Sanctuaries

 greens), marouli (lettuce with spring onions and dill), zucchini braised with tomatoes, spring

-onions and garlic, dolmades with zucchini flowers or grape leaves, snails made a million ways.
+onions and garlic, dolmades with zucchini flowers or grape leaves, snails made a million

-Summer (June – September): Summer is the time to savor Crete's vast array of local fruits
+Summer (June – September): Summer is the time to savor Crete's vast array of local

-summer), swimming and spear fishing.
+(late summer), swimming and spear fishing.

 Culinary Highlights: Steamed mussels -- no frills, eaten with a splash of lemon (See: